mp-se/fermentrack-docker/README.md

 Newer versions have switched to debian and is now support more targets i386/amd64/arm64

+### v0.8.1 Updated to work with fermentrack release from Dec 2021.
+- Triggered build based on latest ferementrack release.

 ### v0.8.0 Updated to work with fermentrack release from 5 Apr 2021.
 - New path to static django files
 - New file for python requirements